sebastienserre/wp-gestsup-connector/readme.txt

 = May I use a Recaptcha? =
 Yes! the Google Recaptcha V2 ( invisible and Checkbox ) are allowed.

-/!\ New in WP Gestsup Connector 1.5.0 => Add the form with a new editor ( Gutenberg ) Block

 == Screenshots ==
 1. GestSup Options